 Ecologically Sustainable Development

-NRM provides a range of benefits that contribute to achieving the goals of ESD and ensuring that the four key principles of Ecologically Sustainable Development are met.
+Natural Resource Management provides a range of benefits that contribute to achieving the goals of Ecologically Sustainable Development and ensuring that the four key principles of ESD are met.
 The principles include:

 - Valuing Biodiversity - Which means decision makers and the community in general place an appropriate value on the variety of plants and animals in an area